jimlinntu/scaling-book/inference.md

 3. **No sequence = no sequence sharding.** Good luck sequence sharding.

 _This mostly leaves us with variants of model sharding for dense model generation_.
-As with prefill, the simplest thing we we can do is simple model parallelism (with activations fully replicated, weights fully sharded over hidden dimension for the MLP) up to 4-8 ways when we become ICI bound.
+As with prefill, the simplest thing we can do is simple model parallelism (with activations fully replicated, weights fully sharded over hidden dimension for the MLP) up to 4-8 ways when we become ICI bound.
 However, since we are often memory bandwidth bound, we can actually go beyond this limit to improve latency!

 **Note on ICI bounds for generation:** during training we want to be compute-bound, so our rooflines look at when our ICI comms take longer than our FLOPs.
 However, during generation, if we're memory bandwidth bound by parameter loading, we can increase model sharding beyond this point and improve latency at a minimal throughput cost (in terms of tokens/sec/chip).
 More model sharding gives us more HBM to load our weights over, and our FLOPs don't matter.<d-footnote>In the sense that FLOPs time isn't bottlenecking us, so the thing we need to worry about is ICI time exceeding parameter loading time.</d-footnote> Let's look at how much model parallelism we can do before it becomes the bottleneck.